xerolinux/XeroWiki/docs/distro.md

 ## Supported Filesystems

 Also, the currently supported **Filesystems** are, `ext4`, `btrfs` and `xfs`.
 I don't know much about `btrfs` so I will try my best to help there, just do not expect me to have all the answers regarding it, sorry.
+Also `xfs` currently has a minor issue where it will show a very quick error message before `Grub` is shown, I have no clue how to fix that, if you do please do let me know.

 ## GUI Package Managers